ADANER USMANI

 My research is driven by some simple questions about the distribution of flourishing and suffering in modern societies.
 I am also interested in the often-fraught relationship between our normative commitments and our empirical work.

 Most of my ongoing work is on American mass incarceration.
 With John Clegg, I am working on a book in which we seek to explain American punishment by studying it in comparative and historical context.
+The book is based on a multi-year effort to collect comparative and historical data on prisons, policing, penal spending and related series.
 With Chris Lewis, I am working on a book explaining what is wrong with mass incarceration if the standard story of its origins is false.
-In other work I study the rise and fall of labor unions.

 Most of my research uses computational and quantitative methods, which I have taught at the graduate level.
 That said, I retain a keen interest in the comparative historical method, and in qualitative social science more generally.